 8 Benefits of Evening Primrose Oil

-Evening primrose is a plant that is grown in North and South America.
-It also grows throughout Europe and some parts of Asia.
-Basically it is yellow in color which opens at sunset and closes during the day.
-Oil which is extracted from the seeds of is used to make medicine.
+Evening primrose is a plant that grows throughout Europe and parts of Asia and it is a native to North and South America.
+It contains yellow color flowers that open at sunset and close during the day.
+The oil from the seeds of evening primrose is extracted and used to make medicine.

 Photo credit: zenithsupplies.com